marcusventin/python-bikes/README.md

 > As a maintainer of the system,
 > So that I can manage broken bikes and not disappoint users,
 > I'd like vans to collect working bikes from garages and distribute them to docking stations.

+## Features
+Users can dock and withdraw bikes from docking stations.
+Although broken bikes can be docked, they cannot be withdrawn.

+If a user encounters a problem with their bike, they can report it as not working.

+Bicycle repairmen can collect broken bikes from docking stations and deliver them to garages.
+They can also collect working bikes from garages and return them to docking stations.

+Garages can repair broken bikes.

+## How to Use
+# Set-Up
+1. Fork this repository and clone it to your machine.
+2. Run `pipenv shell` to create a shell within the virtual environment.
+3. MORE DETAIL TO COME

+# Docking Station methods
+`docking_station.dock(bike)` - docks a bike in the docking station, or raises an error if the station is full.
+`docking_station.release_bike(bike)` - releases a working bike from the docking station, or raises an error if there are no working bikes in the station.

+# Repairman methods
+`repairman.collect_broken(docking_station)` - collects broken bikes from a docking station, provided the repairman has capacity to hold them.
+`repairman.deliver_broken(garage)` - repairman deposits broken bikes in a garage, subject to its capacity.
+`repairman.collect_working(garage)` - collects working bikes from a garage, provided the repairman has the capacity to hold them.
+`repairman.deliver_working(docking_station)` - repairman deposits working bikes at a docking station, subject to capacity.

+# Garage methods
+`garage.repair(bike)` - repairs a broken bike, with accompanying Pythonesque onomatopoeias.

+# Bike methods
+`bike.report()` - changes a bike's status to not working.